About me

 Prior to my work in academia I worked with Oxfam Australia, the Conference of NGOs in Consultative Relationship with the United Nations, Vientos del Sur NGO, the United Nations High Commissioner for Refugees and the United Nations Information Center for Argentina and Uruguay, among others.

-I am fluent in four languages: Spanish, Portuguese, Italian and English.
+I am fluent in Spanish, Portuguese, Italian and English.

 Contact information